-HDMI and DisplayPort are two of the most commonly seen connectors on displays and media devices.
-From computers and game consoles to the smallest monitors and the largest TVs, chances are you have something that supports at least one of these connectors.
-But what about monitors?
-Most monitors these days come with at least one HDMI and DisplayPort connection, and most computers support both.
-But what is the difference between them, and how do you decide which one to use?
+HDMI and DisplayPort are two of the most commonly used connectors on displays and media devices.
+From computers and gaming consoles to the smallest monitors and the largest TVs, chances are you have something that supports at least one of these connectors.
+When it comes to monitors, most of them come with at least one HDMI and DisplayPort connection, and most computers support both.
+But what is the difference between the two, and how do you decide which one to use?

 |HDMI 1.4||HDMI 2.0||HDMI 2.1||DP 1.2||DP 1.3||DP 1.4||DP 2.0|